 Harbaugh hopes players get a revenue share from 12-team CFP

-ANN ARBOR, Mich.
-(AP) Michigan coach Jim Harbaugh hopes players get a cut of the money generated by an expanded College Football Playoff.
+ANN ARBOR, Mich. — Michigan coach Jim Harbaugh hopes players get a cut of the money generated by an expanded College Football Playoff.

 The plan to expand the CFP from four teams was approved Friday, and the new-look tournament will begin as soon as 2024 and as late as 2026.